Skip to Main Content

 MNHS call number: Digital Finding Aid

 Note: These records include private information about individuals.
-Records with private information are closed for 75 years from date of last entry in the record.
+Records with private information are closed for 75 years from date of last entry in the record and occasionally 100 years due to sensitive and/or third-party data..
 Researchers must apply for permission to use these records.
 Click here for more information on accessing restricted records.

 State Hospital Links